 Develop digital skills for an online audience such as infomaps, graphics and other non-traditional storytelling techniques.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-If English is not your first language, please see our English language requirements.
 If you are studying a HND or Foundation Degree you may be able to enter onto the final year of our degree courses.
 For more information, please contact email@example.com

 As part of our NCTJ accreditation we will also invite you to an informal interview.
 We’d like to hear about you, why you’re interested in fashion journalism, and tell you a bit more about our course and what makes us special.

-The annual fee for this course is:
+The annual, full-time fee for this course is: